 California wage garnishment

-The Golden State took a hit on its protection of a judgment debtor’s wages, drawing a D.
+The Golden State improved on its protection of a judgment debtor’s wages, drawing a B. That’s up from a D last time.

-State law protects from garnishment 40 times the state’s minimum wage of $8/hour per week.
-So, a worker whose weekly take home pay is no more than $320 per week is fully protected.
+State law protects from garnishment 40 times the state’s minimum wage of $13/hour per week .

-If you take home over the weekly minimum wage, a judgment creditor can divert the lesser of everything over the minimum wage or 25% of your net wages
+If you take home over the weekly minimum wage, a judgment creditor can levy 50% of the disposable wages over the minimum wage or 25% of disposable wages, whichever is less.

 For most families, such a loss of income will seriously jeopardize their ability to meet their other obligations.